Murder of Shafilea Ahmed

-Shafilea's parents were each imprisoned for a minimum of 25 years for her murder in August 2012.
+Seven years later, Ahmed's sister told police that she had been murdered by her parents, who were imprisoned for a minimum of 25 years in August 2012.
 The possibility of other individuals having helped her parents to dispose of their daughter's body has been raised; after the parents' trial, the chief executive of the Bradford Council for Mosques encouraged anybody with information about the case to come forward with information to assist the police.

 Background

-Shafilea's father, Iftikhar Ahmed, was born in the village of Uttam in Gujrat District of Pakistan.
-He is a native Punjabi speaker.
-He migrated to the UK with his family when he was 10 years old.
-Iftikhar then visited Denmark, and went to a party in his first weeks where he met a Danish woman named Vivi Lone Anderson, who was a Christian.
-They were married in 1980 in Copenhagen in a civil ceremony, and the couple later had a son named Tony.
-His family, particularly some of his male relatives, did not accept his relationship with Vivi.

-The family remained in good spirits until he returned to Pakistan at the request of his family five years later due to the death of his mother.
+Shafilea's father, Iftikhar Ahmed, was born in the village of Uttam in Gujrat District.
+He is a native Punjabi speaker who migrated to England with his family when he was 10 years old.
+He later visited Denmark, where he went to a party and met Danish woman Vivi Lone Anderson, who was a Christian.
+They were married in a civil ceremony in Copenhagen in 1980, and later had a son named Tony.
+His family, particularly some of his male relatives, did not accept his relationship with Anderson.
+The family remained in good spirits until Iftikhar returned to Pakistan at the request of his family five years later due to the death of his mother.
 In 1985, he was forced into an arranged marriage by his family with his cousin, Farzana Ahmed, who threatened to commit suicide if he refused to marry her.

-After the wedding, he called Anderson to tell her that he was returning to the UK and to ask her to move in with him.
+After the wedding, Iftikhar called Anderson to tell her that he was returning to England and asked her to move in with him.
 He did not tell her that he had taken a second wife.
-The newlyweds moved into a predominantly Asian area of Bradford, West Yorkshire.
-Iftikhar and Farzana, who was by then heavily pregnant, had already moved in when Anderson arrived.
+The newlyweds moved into a predominantly Asian area of Bradford.
+Iftikhar and Farzana, who was by then heavily pregnant, had already moved in together when Anderson arrived.
 Iftikhar then admitted that he married Farzana as their marriage had been planned by their family as children.
-Upset, Anderson filed for divorce and left the apartment the same month as she entered the country.
-Iftikhar and Anderson fell out of contact, until Iftikhar called to tell her that Farzana was giving birth to a daughter.
-Iftikhar told her that if he and his second wife had a girl, he would not allow her to grow up "without strict Islamic guidance".
-As soon as Iftikhar married Farzana, he distanced himself from the westernised culture he had formerly enjoyed.
+Upset, Anderson filed for divorce and left the apartment the same month she had entered England.
+Iftikhar and Anderson fell out of contact until Iftikhar called to tell her that Farzana was giving birth to a daughter.
+Iftikhar told her that if he and Farzana had a girl, he would not allow her to grow up "without strict Islamic guidance".
+As soon as Iftikhar married Farzana, he distanced himself from the Western culture he had formerly enjoyed.